Chapter 3.1.1 Strategic approaches

 Behaviour change

-However, across the world the speed and scale at which people are currently being displaced from their homes is unprecedented.
-We are experiencing the highest levels of forced displacement on record.
-In addition to those displaced by war, violence, persecution and human rights abuses (all of which may be exacerbated by increasing climate stress), we are witnessing increasing numbers of people displaced by climate change-related impacts including extreme weather, drought or sea-level rise.
+Yet today, in addition to those displaced by war, violence, persecution and human rights abuses (all of which may be exacerbated by increasing climate stress), we are witnessing increasing numbers of people displaced by climate change-related impacts including extreme weather, drought or sea-level rise, and they are fleeing Global South countries who did least to contribute towards these impacts.

-Recently UK (and EU) immigration policy has been to increase militarisation of borders and to turn to criminalisation/detention of refugees.
-It is hard not to conclude that this is partly because governments understand that the climate breakdown and ecosystem damage – which Global North countries are causing and have historically caused – are driving growing numbers of people to try to move from unliveable to liveable climate zones.
-Developments at the UK level, including the new Illegal Migration Act and the plan to send refugees to Rwanda, are abhorrent.
+People on the move systematically face violence throughout their migration journeys, and around 80% of climate displaced people are women.65 Yet instead of receiving support, UK (and EU) immigration policy has increased militarisation of border control and to criminalise and detain refugees.
+It is hard not to conclude that this is partly because governments understand that the climate breakdown and ecosystem damage – which privileged countries are causing and have historically caused – are driving growing numbers of people to try to move from unlivable to liveable climate zones.

-Within areas of devolved power, we welcome the continuation of the New Scots Refugee Integration Strategy.57 The Scottish Government should:
+Within areas of devolved power, we welcome the continuation of the New Scots Refugee Integration Strategy.66 The Scottish Government should:

-1. make a public commitment to a humane policy on migration that is forced by climate breakdown, recognising that the most marginalised communities are on the front line of the climate crisis and often face its worst impacts, and challenge ‘migrant crisis’ narratives
+1. make a public commitment to a humane migration policy that supports the right to move and right to stay and against border militarisation, recognising that the most marginalised communities are on the front line of the climate crisis and often face its worst impacts, and challenging ‘migrant crisis’ narratives

-2. accelerate the scale and implementation of the Climate Justice Fund and Loss and Damage Fund; recognising that where damage and loss are already occurring, forced migration often results.
+2. accelerate the scale and implementation of the Climate Justice Fund and Loss and Damage Fund; recognising Scotland’s historic role in climate breakdown and ensuring countries and communities on the frontlines are able to adapt and thrive

 3. promote peaceful, rights-based approaches to migration at origin, transit and destination: this could be a major strand of work for the proposed Peace Institute for Scotland, but should also be supported by strong public messaging